 Pros | ☛ More data and faster connectivity speed in general ☛ Can connect to multiple devices ☛ Minimal need for advanced configuration | ☛ Cheaper ☛ Can provide you with a Japanese phone number ☛ May include phone credits to make phone calls and send text messages ☛ Fast internet speed | ☛ It is the cheapest option ☛ No initial APN setup required ☛ It is possible to still receive phone calls and text messages on your usual phone number |

-Cons | ☛ More expensive ☛ If the Pocket WiFi gets lost or damaged, you have to pay a large compensation fee ☛ Pocket WiFi needs to be charged before use ☛ You need to remember to carry it and return it. | ☛ Can only connect one device to the internet ☛ Some people find the initial configuration complicated. ☛ An unlocked phone is required | ☛ Can only connect one device to the internet ☛ An unlocked phone is required ☛ May not be compatible with your cell phone |
+Cons | ☛ More expensive ☛ If the pocket WiFi gets lost or damaged, you have to pay a large compensation fee ☛ Pocket WiFi needs to be charged before use ☛ You need to remember to carry it and return it. | ☛ Can only connect one device to the internet ☛ Some people find the initial configuration complicated. ☛ An unlocked phone is required | ☛ Can only connect one device to the internet ☛ An unlocked phone is required ☛ May not be compatible with your cell phone |

-Suitable for | ☛ If you travel with a group of people or need an internet connection for more than one device ☛ You need to work remotely | ☛ Backpackers and those who might not always travel in a group ☛ Who has an unlocked cell phone | ☛ Backpackers and those who might not always travel in a group ☛ Who has an unlocked and compatible cell phone |
+Suitable for | ☛ Those who travel with a group of people or need an internet connection for more than one device ☛ You need to work remotely | ☛ Backpackers and those who might not always travel in a group ☛ Who has an unlocked cell phone | ☛ Backpackers and those who might not always travel in a group ☛ Who has an unlocked and compatible cell phone |

-Should I Get a Pocket WiFi, a Japan SIM Card, or an eSIM
+Should I Get a Japan Pocket WiFi, a Japan eSIM, or a Japan SIM Card

-Whether a Pocket WiFi, a Japan SIM card, or an eSIM best suits your next Japan trip depends on a couple of factors.
+Whether a pocket WiFi, a Japan SIM card, or an eSIM best suits your next Japan trip depends on a couple of factors.
 Here is a quick guide to help you make the decision.

 - Japan Wireless is our favorite Japan Data SIM card provider.

-- If you need a Japanese phone number, a Japan SIM card is your only choice.
+- If you need a Japanese phone number, a Japan SIM/eSIM is your only choice.

-- Mobal is our favorite Japan Call + Text + Data SIM card provider.
+- Mobal is our favorite Japan Call + Text + Data SIM/eSIM card provider.

-- If your flight arrives/departs early or late, get a Japan SIM card from a service provider that will mail the SIM card to your home address or a Pocket WiFi provider who’s airport counter opens in the early morning and until late at night.
+- If your flight arrives/departs early or late, get a Japan SIM card from a service provider that will mail the SIM card to your home address or a pocket WiFi provider who’s airport counter opens in the early morning and until late at night.
 Obviously, if your phone is compatible with an eSIM, it might be the best option for you.

 - Sakura Mobile‘s airport counter has the longest opening hours.